A breakdown of what's what in the first few pages of a book

 Front matter may also contain a list of the figures, illustrations, or tables in the book, a list of abbreviations, a frontispiece, a list of contributors, and endpapers.
 An author does not need to be concerned with many of these elements, as they will be written by the publisher; however, the author is generally responsible for writing the preface, acknowledgement, introduction, dedication, and prologue.

-If you need help perfecting any of these documents, our manuscript editing experts are available 24/7 to lend a critical eye to your work.
+If you need help perfecting any of these documents, our book editing experts are available 24/7 to lend a critical eye to your work.

 Image source: Thomas Kelley/Unsplash.com